klauspost/compress/README.md

 The picture is similar to the web content, but with small differences since this is very compressible.
 Levels 2-3 offer good speed, but is sacrificing quite a bit of compression.

-The standard libaray seems suboptimal on level 3 and 4 - offering both worse compression and speed than level 6 & 7 of this package respectively.
+The standard library seems suboptimal on level 3 and 4 - offering both worse compression and speed than level 6 & 7 of this package respectively.

 ## Highly Compressible File